HydroFarmerJason/OpenSourceControlledEnvironments/.github/SECURITY.md

 ## Reporting a Vulnerability

 ### Security Contact
-Report security vulnerabilities to: [security@your-project.com]
+Report security vulnerabilities to: OSCE

 **Please do not report security vulnerabilities through public GitHub issues.**